tab-edit/app/README.md

 An editor for ascii music tablature files.
 You can see a live preview of this app [here](https://tab-edit.github.io/tab-edit/).
-This project is planned to support linting and playing of tablature files, as well as conversion into the MusicXML format and pdf previews of the tablature score.
+This project is planned to support linting and playing of ascii tablature text, as well as conversion into the MusicXML format and pdf previews of the tablature score.

 This project implements an [incremental parsing system](https://github.com/tab-edit/tab-ast) which generate a semantically consistent abstract syntax tree for the unique semantics of music tab text.